 Simple red and black lines are the most common decorations on the clay pieces, sometimes including etches or stamps on more intricate designs.
 In the shop we went to visit, besides traditional water jugs and pots, they experimented with creating artistic clay figures and elephants which are more intended for tourists to purchase.

 Fruits in Sri Lanka are so popular that the combination of tourism and domestic demand occasionally threatens the country’s export industry.

 Rambutans, king coconuts, wood apples, mangosteen (my personal favourite), dragonfruit, and red bananas are just some of the rare fruits you can find here on the island that are so attractive to visitors and locals alike.

 Street vendors are an integral part of the economy around Mawanella and often provide the main source of income for their households.
-It’s recommended that the best fruits can be found on these roadsides stalls as opposed to buying them a supermarket – which often spray their produce with water and chemicals to make it look fresher for longer.
+It’s recommended that the best fruits can be found on these roadsides stalls as opposed to buying them in a supermarket – supermarkets often spray their produce with water and chemicals to make older fruits appear fresher.

 The leather industry in Sri Lanka is still in its emerging stages with a lot potential for future development.
 Leather footwear is making its mark in Sri Lanka and also among markets abroad in Europe.